Models API Reference

 thinking_budget: Token budget for thinking models

-**kwargs: Backend-specific parameters
+**kwargs: Backend-specific parameters:

 """